LuSicong22/simple-websocket/README.md

-Sure!
-Below is a README file for the WebSocket example code provided earlier:

----

 # WebSocket Example with Node.js and JavaScript

 This repository contains a simple example demonstrating how to implement WebSocket communication using Node.js on the server-side and JavaScript on the client-side.
 WebSockets enable real-time bidirectional communication between clients and servers, making them ideal for applications that require instant updates and interactions.